-Speckled trout spring pattern is here!
-Get the complete guide to their seasonal behavior, dominant conditions, primary forage and where you can catch them.
+The speckled trout spring pattern is a lot of fun!
+Get the complete guide to their seasonal behavior, where to find them and which tackle works best.

 It's that time of year when the grass is growing greener, flowers are blooming and the weather is just plain nice outside!

 Perhaps you're getting your boat ready because the fishing is stepping up and you want to know where some trout are.